 5. Choose a bed frame with headboard storage

 The key to successful storage ideas for small bedrooms is never passing up an opportunity for more: if it occupies space, why shouldn’t it have storage?
 A headboard is no exception; many headboards come with shelving, such the one below by Loaf.
 A single shelf will accommodate your bedtime reads and lamp, but there are headboards with multiple shelves that could be used as storage for clothing or small items.
 Find all our the best storage headboards in our buyer's guide.

 Storage can be dull and unattractive – but it doesn’t have to be.
 Especially in a small bedroom, where you tend to notice the tiniest thing, good-looking storage options are a huge bonus.
-Wall storage, for example, can be made to look very smart if it is finished in a luxurious material, such as suede.
+Wall storage, for example, can be made to look very smart if it is made up of cute, rustic peg rails.

 7. Add a mirror in too

 This mirror with shelf and hooks is a great small bedroom storage idea.
 It's a good looking mirror, but it's also a handy place for storing makeup, hanging accessories, bags or even jewellery, saving you space elsewhere.
 Plus, we all know how a well placed mirror can make any room feel so much bigger, storage or no storage.

 8. Maximise the space behind and above the bed